mirableio/chat-history/README.md

 # ChatGPT history

-UI for browsing and searching OpenAI's ChatGPT
+UI for browsing and searching OpenAI's ChatGPT conversations.

 **Important**: This project is 100% unaffiliated with OpenAI.